 Recommendations for School Leaders

-- Encourage and compensate current teachers of color to contribute to the hiring process in meaningful ways, such as sitting in interviews with prospective teachers and participating in hiring discussions.
+- Encourage and compensate current teachers of color to contribute to the hiring process in meaningful ways, such as participating in interviews with prospective teachers and participating in hiring discussions.

 - Ensure that new teachers of color have mentors or other experienced teachers of color in the school or district who can answer questions and provide additional support.